marklogic-community/RunDMC/apidoc/view/README.txt

   It selectively overrides function definitions in the analogous /view/uri-translation.xsl.

-xquery-imports.xsl
-  This script consolidates the XQuery imports (e.g., /apidoc/model/data-access.xqy).
-  It is analagous to /view/xquery-imports.xsl.

 WARNING: At least one script (REST-common.xsl) in /apidoc/setup is imported by page.xsl, so, yes, /apidoc/view does have that one dependency on /apidoc/setup.
 A good refactor might be to move that code to this